rca(1) General Commands Manual rca(1)

 group the numbers it prints.
 These separators can be toggled on

 or off with 0/1 sep (or separators).
-Separators will be applied
+Separators are applied to

 "0o13,767,730".
 The separators are strictly cosmetic, and based